hoangduytran/blender-manual/manual/modeling/meshes/editing/uv.rst

       Depending on *Align*, the sphere will be rotated by 90° around its vertical axis and the UV map will be shifted horizontally by a quarter.
 Pole
-   How to handle vertices that lie on the sphere's central axis.
+   How to handle vertices that lie on the sphere's vertical axis.
    (See :ref:`bpy.ops.uv.cylinder_project` for an example.)

    Pinch